-At key stage three pupils study a broad and balanced curriculum, based on the National Curriculum, which builds upon their prior knowledge and skills gained at primary school.
-The further development of Maths and English is an important part of the curriculum, but during key stage three pupils also study Science, History, Geography, Religious Studies, Computing, Digital Literacy, IT, a language (currently Spanish or French), Physical Education, Technology, Drama, Music and Art.
-These subjects are complemented by the key stage three PSHE programme and the additional co-curricular opportunities on offer.
+At key stage 3 pupils study a broad and balanced curriculum, based on the National Curriculum, which builds upon their prior knowledge and skills gained at primary school.
+The further development of Maths and English is an important part of the curriculum, but during key stage 3 pupils also study Science, History, Geography, Religious Studies, Computing (including Digital Literacy and IT), 2 languages (Spanish and French), Physical Education, Technology, Drama, Music and Art.
+These subjects are complemented by the key stage 3 PSHE programme and the additional co-curricular opportunities on offer.